-The ERC is the first European funding body established to support research at the boundaries of knowledge - so called "frontier research."
-To count as frontier research, projects must be discovery-driven and promise progress beyond the known frontiers of our understanding.
+The ERC is the first European funding body established to support research at the boundaries of knowledge - so called "frontier research." .
 The investigator-driven approach aims to promote the exploration of entirely new possibilities and directions in research.
-To this effect, funding opportunities are to be more flexible.
-The goal is to fund highly innovative and high-risk as well as basic research oriented research projects, which will retain and confer status and visibility to the best brains in Europe, while also attracting talented scientists from abroad.
+The goal is to fund highly innovative and high-risk as well as basic research oriented projects, which will retain and confer status and visibility to the best brains in Europe, while also attracting talented scientists from abroad.
 Project selection is carried out by scientific panels on the sole criterion of scientific excellence.

 The ERC consists of a Scientific Council and an Executive Agency.
 The Scientific Council is the policy-setting body of the European Research Council.
 It acts on behalf of the scientific community in Europe to promote creativity and innovative research.
 It directs the scientific strategy and establishes procedures for the evaluation of proposals via peer-review.
 Its members are 22 renowned scientists.